Popular Front of Moldova: Democratic Movement of Moldova

 The precursor of the Front, the Democratic Movement of Moldova (Mișcarea Democratică din Moldova; 1988–89) organized public meetings, demonstrations, and song festivals since February 1988, which gradually grew in size and intensity.
-In the streets, the center of public manifestations was the Stephen the Great Monument in Chișinău, and the adjacent park harboring Aleea Clasicilor (The Aley of the Classics [of the Literature]).
+In the streets, the center of public manifestations was the Stephen the Great Monument in Chișinău, and the adjacent park harboring Aleea Clasicilor ('The Alley of the Classics [of the Literature]').

-On January 15, 1988, in a tribute to Mihai Eminescu at his bust on the Aleea Clasicilor, Anatol Șalaru submitted the proposal to continue the meetings.
+On 15 January 1988, in a tribute to Mihai Eminescu, the national poet of all Romanian-speakers, at his bust on the Aleea Clasicilor, Anatol Șalaru submitted the proposal to continue the meetings.
 In the public discourse, the movement called for national awakening, freedom of speech, revival of Moldavian traditions, and for attainment of official status for the Moldovan language and return of it to the Latin script.
 The transition from "movement" (informal association) to "front" (formal association) was regarded by its sympathizers as a natural "upgrade" once the movement has gained momentum with the public, and the Soviet authorities could no longer crack down on it.